-Congressional reauthorization and extension of omnibus federal legislation (generically combined in "the Farm Bill") is necessary to continue many of the nation's very important forests and land conservation assistance programs.
+Congressional re-authorization and extension of omnibus federal legislation (generically combined in "the Farm Bill") is necessary to continue many of the nation's very important forest and land conservation assistance programs.
+Congress failed to reauthorize this hugely important legislation before its September 30 deadline; now many of the federal agriculture, food nutrition subsidies, farmland and forest conservation programs are unfunded and frozen.
 There are substantial differences between the two legislative packages approved by the House and Senate.
-Without Congressional action to resolve the differences and accept a compromise, the Farm Bill program will expire on Sept.
-30.
+Without Congressional action to resolve the differences and accept a compromise, the Farm Bill program expired on Sept.
+30. We will report on what happens next.

-American Forest Foundation's Farm Bill recommendations (pdf will download) .
+American Forest Foundation's Farm Bill recommendations (PDF).
 Another prime source of information is the American Farmland Trust, which is the national conservation organization dedicated to protecting farmland, promoting sound farming practices and keeping farmers on the land.
-Learn more at www.farmland.org.

 Both the Senate and House approved bills include some of conservation’s highest priorities, including removing agriculture land easement plans as part of the minimum deed terms, allowing landowner donations to satisfy match requirements and granting certified entities the ability to write their own deed terms.
 But there are some key differences.